ejrv/FlashBrowser/README.md

 # FlashBrowser
-Play almost **ALL** Flash Games in FlashBrowser As After December 2021.
+Play almost **ALL** Flash Games in FlashBrowser As After March 2022.
 Coming soon...